 - The ability to work in diverse teams

 - Experience in a global work environment

 - Maturity and flexibility developed while abroad

-What many students do not know is that the completion of just one three-credit course abroad will automatically fulfill the World Perspectives requirement (3 credits).
+What many students do not know is that the completion of just one three-credit course abroad will automatically fulfill the Global Perspectives requirement (3 credits).